Cinnamon1212/DecimScanner/README.md

 Please contact me via [Github](https://github.com/Cinnamon1212/) or [Cinnamon#7617](https://discord.com/users/292382410530750466/) on discord for with concerns or queries

 ## Patreon
-Donations are always appreicated!
+Donations are always appreciated!
 [Patreon](https://www.patreon.com/cinnamon1212)

 ## Other Repos